NYS WRITERS INSTITUTE:

 MICHAEL HUBER, COMMUNICATIONS SPECIALIST

-Communications specialist Michael Huber manages print and digital communications and most recently redesigned the Writers Institute's website and launched new sites for the Trolley literary magazine and the Albany Book Festival.
+Communications specialist Michael Huber manages print and digital communications.
+He designed new sites for the Institute, its Trolley literary magazine and the Albany Book Festival.

 Since 2008, Mike has been an adjunct professor of journalism at UAlbany.
 He earned a bachelor’s degree in political science from the State University College at Geneseo and a master’s degree in history from the University at Albany.